roytang/blog/content/post/2018/10/why-im-not-an-entrepreneur.md

 **Marketing and Sales**

 With my background as an engineer, I'm not too fond of marketing and sales.
 However, I have spent the last couple of years working with a small startup, where I had a lot more visibility into the overall business process, so I guess I have a slightly better appreciation of marketing and sales now.
 These skills are largely focused on manipulating humans, whereas my own skillset is largely focused on manipulating computers.
-It doesn't help that a lot of marketing techniques and sales methods feel very "scummy&#8221; to me, like clickbait ads and so on.
-I know these can be done well and in ways that conform with my own personal code of honour, but still, in my head these skills constitute "black arts&#8221; and "necessary evils.&#8221;
+It doesn't help that a lot of marketing techniques and sales methods feel very "scummy" to me, like clickbait ads and so on.
+I know these can be done well and in ways that conform with my own personal code of honour, but still, in my head these skills constitute "black arts" and "necessary evils."

 All of these are hurdles I'd have to overcome if I ever really want to start a business.
-That, or I'd have to find business partners willing to handle all this drudge work for me so that I can focus on the parts I enjoy &#8211; engineering and problem solving and implementation.
+That, or I'd have to find business partners willing to handle all this drudge work for me so that I can focus on the parts I enjoy -- engineering and problem solving and implementation.
 Until then, I'll have to content myself with working as an independent consultant.